- The elderly Indian population is one of the fastest-growing in the world.

 Given the pressures on government finances, the private sector needs to step in with innovative, scalable & affordable Elder Care solutions.
 From Financial Services to Home Care to Mobile Health solutions for the Elderly – the opportunities are massive.

 However, the nascent Indian Elder Care industry is fragmented and offers poor quality services.
-Sensing the opportunity for both social good and economic returns, private companies are now providing more comprehensive Elder Care outside a hospital environment including Home Nursing, Rehabilitation centers and Intellectual Companionship.
+Sensing the opportunity for both social good and economic returns, private companies are now providing more comprehensive Elder Care outside a hospital environment including Home Nursing, Rehabilitation centres and Intellectual Companionship.

 TriBeCa Care: In-Home Companionship, for example, is Eastern India’s largest professional Elder Care Company.
 Launched as a social enterprise in 2013, TriBeCa Care provides Medical, Non-Medical & Emergency Response support for the elderly in Kolkata.
 Run by global professionals – with many years of senior management experience – TriBeCa Care brings “one-stop” Elder Care to busy families.
 Offerings like TriBeCa Care’s makes it easier for families to manage the entire spectrum of care for their elderly loved ones.